BigSweetPotatoStudio/HyperChat/README.md

 #### Interface 2
 ![image.png](./images/image34.png)

-#### Interface 3, testing model capability
+#### Interface 3, testing model capabilities
 ![image.png](./images/image48.png)

-#### Knowledge base
+#### Knowledge Base
 ![image.png](./images/image50.png)

 ## Disclaimer

-* This project is for educational and communication purposes only.
-If you use this project for any actions, such as web scraping, it has nothing to do with the developers of this project.
+* This project is for learning and communication purposes only.
+If you use this project for any operations, such as web crawling behavior, it is not related to the developers of this project.